cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/custom-rulesets/add-rules-ruleset.md

 ## Update rules in a custom ruleset

-To update one or more rules in a custom ruleset, execute a `PUT` request to the custom ruleset.
+To update one or more rules in a custom ruleset, use the [Update ruleset](/cf-rulesets/rulesets-api/update) API method.
 Include the ID of the rules you want to modify in the rules array and add the fields you want to update.
 The request replaces the entire ruleset with a new version.
 Therefore, you must include the ID of all the rules you want to keep.

 The following request edits one rule in a custom ruleset and updates the execution order of the rules.